augustin7698/note-2-tag-generator/README.md

 ## Settings
 - **Language**: The language used to generate tags.
 Default is English, but you can change it to any language you want.

+## How it works
+The plugin uses the https://languages.cortical.io/rest/text/keywords endpoint to generate tags from the content of the note.
+It sends a request to the API with the content of the note and the language selected in the settings.
+The API returns a list of tags that are added to the note.
+The plugin does not store any data or information about the notes.
+The plugin also detects if some tags are similar and removes them.

 ## Contact
 If you have any questions or suggestions, or if you want to report a bug, please contact me at discord: `@0gustin`